MaartenAfschrift/OpenSim_SourceAD/README.md

 In addition, please make sure you verify your results.
 We cannot guarantee that our changes did not affect the original code.**

 OpenSim is a software that lets users develop models of musculoskeletal structures and create dynamic simulations of movement.
-In this work, we have expanded OpenSim and created a framework for solving trajectory optimization problems using direct collocation methods.
+In this work, we have expanded OpenSim and created a framework for solving trajectory optimization problems using direct collocation and algorithmic differentiation.
 This framework relies on OpenSim for the musculoskeletal structures and multibody dynamics models and on [CasADi](https://web.casadi.org/) for the nonlinear optimization and algorithmic differentiation.
 To enable the use of algorithmic differentiation in OpenSim, we have developed a tool named
 Recorder that we integrated as part of a modified version of Simbody.
-More information about this framework and Recorder can be found in this publication.
+More information about this framework and Recorder can be found in [this publication](https://www.biorxiv.org/content/10.1101/644245v1).

 Solving trajectory optimization problems with our framework allows generating computationally efficient predictive simulations of movement.
 For example, you can produce the following predictive simulation of walking with a complex musculoskeletal models (29 degrees of freedom, 92 muscles,